-Dong Xuan Market - Hanoi
+Dong Xuan Market

-Today, it has become the lifeblood to both the city and its locals.
+Today, it has become the lifeblood of both the city and its locals.
 Its three stories are filled with stalls that sell various kinds of goods – as expected in any city market.
-However, in Vietnam, they do a little things differently than the rest.
-Most of the time, when people go to the market, they rarely think of it as an enjoyable experience.
-With all that pushing and shoving, and the race to get to quality goods, it is more exhausting than one might think.
-In Dong Xuan however, visitors and locals swimmingly travel from one place to the other with speed and ease.
+However, in Vietnam, they do things a little differently than the rest.
+Surprisingly, business is conducted without the typical push and shove as visitors and locals swimmingly travel from one place to the other with speed and ease.

-How to get there: To get to the market, you must travel at the West end of Hanoi Old quarter, which is surrounded by the streets of Hang Kohai and Cau Dong.
+How to get there: To get to the market, you must travel to the west end of the Hanoi Old Quarter, which is surrounded by the streets of Hang Kohai and Cau Dong.
 If you keep walking down Hang Ngang Street, you will be able to reach the market after four blocks.
 See the location on Google Maps here.